bioinfo-lessons/repaso_r/lessons/matrix_dataframes.md

 ````
 m <- matrix(1:80, nrow=8, ncol=10, byrow=TRUE)
 ````
 Our matrix will have 8 rows, 10 columns and their values will range from 1 to 80.
 The last argument tells R to fill the values row wise.
-If you are in doubt, change it to ````FALSE```` and see what happens :)
+If you are in doubt, change it to ````FALSE```` and see what happens.

 ### Retrieving rows an columns by their index